Ambassador marketing is a strategy where brands transform their most loyal customers, followers, and fans into influential salespeople.

 Speaking of management platforms, it’s time for us to “toot our own horn”, so to speak.
-Brandbassador is the leading ambassador marketing platform for eCommerce brands who want to scale their programs.
+We are the leading ambassador marketing platform for eCommerce brands who want to scale their programs.
 In fact, skincare brand Byrokko used our platform to grow their community to over 30 000 ambassadors without increasing the time required to manage them!

-If you'd like to speak with one of our ambassador marketing specialists to learn more about this powerful form of word-of-mouth marketing and discuss if it's right for your brand, feel free to book a call!
+If you'd like to speak with one of our brand ambassador program specialists to learn more about this powerful form of word-of-mouth marketing and discuss if it's right for your brand, feel free to book a demo!
 We'll walk you through the entire process.